David E. Shipley

 What Do Flexible Road Signs, Children's Clothes and the Allied Campaign in Europe During WWII Have in Common?: The Public Domain and the Supreme Court's Intellectual Property Jurisprudence, 13 U. Balt.
 J. Intell.
 Prop.
 L.J.
 57 (2005).

-Conference: From Autocracy to Democarcy: The Effort to Establish Market Democracies in Iraq and Afghanistan: Welcome and Introductions, 33 Ga.
+Introduction: From Autocracy to Democarcy: The Effort to Establish Market Democracies in Iraq and Afghanistan, 33 Ga.
 J. Int'l & Comp.
 L. 115 (2004).

 I Am Glad I Got to Know Him, 11 J. Intell.
 Prop.
 L. xvii (2003) (a tribute to the late L. Ray Patterson).